Proudly Serving Montgomery County Maryland

 Kentlands Psychotherapy is an excellent place to turn for understanding how to provide healthy support to your child as they continue along their paths.
 Our psychologists and child therapists are highly trained and have been trained and employed at some of the best DC area and Montgomery County institutions such as Children’s National Medical Center and The Katherine Thomas School.

-To speak to someone about your needs and which therapist might be the best fit for you, please contact Gail Groboski, LCSW-C, our Senior Young Child and Parenting Clinician at Kentlands Psychotherapy.
-Gail sees children elementary school aged and above.
-Do you have a preschooler?
-Come to our Preschooler page!
+To speak to someone about your needs and which therapist might be the best fit for you, please contact Dr. Elizabeth Carr, Psy.D.
+Our Founder and Senior Clinician or Gail Groboski, LCSW-C, our Senior Young Child and Parenting Clinician at Kentlands Psychotherapy.
+Gail, Jessica, and Kelli sees children who are elementary school aged.
+More information of younger children, preschoolers, and adolescents can be found be following these links.

 |Minimum* Age Accepted||Clinician|